Household Hazardous Waste

 Where can I take my Household Hazardous Waste?

-• Residents can take your Household Hazardous Waste to the City of Mesquites Landfill.
+• Residents can take their Household Hazardous Waste to the City of Mesquites Landfill.
 Please notify the gatekeeper of your waste and it will be stored in a secured area until it can be transported to a licensed facility.
 This service is free for residential customers on the 90 gallon system!!!

 • Commercial customers need to take their Household Hazardous Waste to any licensed facility.